evancz/elm-effects/README.md

     }
 ```

-So now we let the user set the topic, but we need a way to grab a random image.
+So now we can create a GIF viewer for any topic, but we need a way to grab a random image to truly initialize the component.
 For this we need to introduce the `request` function for creating transactions.

 ```elm
 init : String -> Transaction Message Model